Bridging Loan vs Mortgage: Which Is the Right Choice for You?

 And even if you’re not planning on selling a property to pay back your bridging loan, you may be able to convert to a mortgage once you’ve purchased the property.

-As long as you have a way to pay back your loan within the agreed terms, lenders tend to be less concerned with your credit history and income than they would with a mortgage.
+As long as you can pay back your loan within the agreed terms, lenders tend to be less concerned with your credit history and income than they would with a mortgage.

-And for this reason, bridging loans can be quicker and easier to apply for than mortgages.
-But this does depend on the loan, loan amount, and the lender’s criteria
+For this reason, bridging loans can be quicker and easier to apply for than mortgages.
+However, this does depend on the loan, the amount, and the lender’s criteria

 Book Consultation »

-Bridge loans can be a great alternative to mortgages, and they offer a variety of advantages given the right circumstances.
+Bridge loans can be a great alternative to mortgages, and they offer various advantages given the right circumstances.

 There are several benefits to financing through a bridge loan instead of a mortgage.
 They can be: